-The sensitivity and speed of the current-selective stages become as good as possible due to the fact that the transient overreach is practically zero.
-Also, the effects of switching inrush currents on the setting values can be reduced by using the IED logic, which recognizes the transformer energizing inrush current and blocks the operation or multiplies the current start value setting of the selected overcurrent stage with a predefined multiplier setting.
+The sensitivity and speed of the current-selective stages become as good as possible due to the fact that the transient overreach is very low.
+Also, the effects of switching inrush currents on the setting values can be reduced by using the protection relay's logic, which recognizes the transformer energizing inrush current and blocks the operation or multiplies the current start value setting of the selected overcurrent stage with a predefined multiplier setting.

 Finally, a dependable trip of the overcurrent protection is secured by both a proper selection of the settings and an adequate ability of the measuring transformers to reproduce the fault current.
 This is important in order to maintain selectivity and also for the protection to operate without additional time delays.
-For additional information about available measuring modes and current transformer requirements, see the Measurement modes chapter in this manual.
+For additional information about available measuring modes and current transformer requirements, see Chapter 11.5 Measurement modes in this manual.